yauhen-vavilkin/mod-entities-links/doc/documentation.md

     * `target` - Instance subfield, which would be controlled by `source`
 * `validation` - Linking rule validations that should be verified before linking
     * `existence` - Map <char, boolean>.
 Validate if subfield have to exist or not
+* `autoLinkingEnabled` - Flag that indicates if the rule can be used for auto-linking

 #### Examples